 When applying for fencing as part of a grant, there will be a standard subsidy per metre of fencing of $12.

-What types of plants are available and how will they be provided?
+What types or plants are available and how will they be provided?

 Council will provide native plants directly (rather than money to buy plants) to ensure the use of eco-sourced plants.
 Native plants provided are for establishing or extending native planting areas only.
-Appropriate native species will be selected for your site according to site suitability.
+Appropriate native species will be selected for your site according to site suitability and you will not be able to request specific species.
 No enhancement or climax species are available.
 Plants will be available for collection in May to June for planting over winter.
 When calculating the cost of the plants as part of your application, allow $3 per plant.

 Do we need to apply for plant guards?

-Yes, please indicate if you would like biodegradable plant guards and stakes with your plants as these will be supplied directly.
-When calculating the cost of plants including guards as part of your application, allow $4.50 per plant.
+Yes, please indicate if you would like biodegradable plant guards and stakes with your plants.
+When calculating the cost of the plant guards and stakes as part of your application, allow $1.50 per plant.